How a TikTok craze led to hours of chaos on London’s busiest shopping street

 Over the following hours, several shoppers were forced to leave stores as officers formed human shields around shops in anticipation of violence.

-A growing TikTok trend calling for riots and looting in JD Sports, shared by hundreds of teenagers, had caught the attention of Met Police.
-The widely shared posts began trending under the tag ‘Oxford Circus JD robbery’, with youths encouraging others to congregate at 3pm and loot stores along the street.
+A growing trend on social media calling for riots and looting in JD Sports, shared by hundreds of teenagers, had caught the attention of Met Police.
+The widely shared posts on TikTok and Snapchat began trending under the tag “Oxford Circus JD robbery”, with youths encouraging others to congregate at 3pm and loot stores along the street.

 In one ominous video, a poster urged yobs to follow the “dress code” of balaclavas and gloves before warning: “Don’t come if you can’t run.
 Don’t bring any weapons.”